yannansoda/yannansoda.github.io/projects/visual-information-processing.md

 <!-- ### Outcomes -->
 The research projects is still ongoing, which are expected to result in three research publications.

-I have presented some findings in conferences - check them out if you are interested:
+I have published preprints and presented the findings in conferences - check out my [Google Scholar](https://scholar.google.com/citations?hl=en&user=FD3M8jEAAAAJ&view_op=list_works&sortby=pubdate) if you are interested.
-- Su Y., Wachtler T. (2022) A Bayesian observer model reveals a prior for natural daylights underlying perceptual bias in hue perception.
-Bernstein Conference 2022
-- Su Y., Wachtler T. (2022) Reference Repulsion in Hue Perception.
-44th European Conference on Visual Perception (ECVP) 2022